Leela Woody Named Interim Director of Diversity, Equity, and Inclusion

 Under Titus, who is in her fifth year at Mercersburg, the school has intentionally created and fostered dialogue around challenging topics surrounding politics, race, gender identity, religion, and more.
 The Courageous Conversations series brings students and faculty together in small groups for honest discussions, and gives community members a forum to experience and examine different points of view in a safe and open environment.

 Woody has been a member of the English faculty since 2018, and has also served as an assistant girls’ cross country coach and an adviser and dormitory faculty member affiliated with Fowle Hall on campus.
 She has been a consistent advocate for students and employees, and has provided specific support for members of the school’s communities of color and LGBTQ+ population.
-As the interim DEI director, she will serve as the chair of the school’s Diversity, Equity, Inclusion, and Justice Committee, prioritizing her role as a mentor for students.
-The DEIJ Committee includes students, faculty, and administrators and works with alumni and collaboratively across campus to build a more inclusive school community.
+As the interim DEI director, she will serve as the chair of the school’s Diversity, Equity, and Inclusion Committee, prioritizing her role as a mentor for students.
+The DEI Committee includes students, faculty, and administrators and works with alumni and collaboratively across campus to build a more inclusive school community.

 “It is vital that Mercersburg continues to have engaged conversations about the role that diversity, equity, inclusion, and justice each play in building a strong community for our students and adults,” Woody says.
 “My primary goal for this year is to challenge us to move towards becoming a place of more authentic belonging and acceptance for individuals of all identities.”